-Pregnancy in Mind Referrals
+Pregnancy in mind - Referrals At a glance

 Pregnancy in Mind is for new parents between 12 and 28 weeks gestation (the middle trimester of pregnancy).
 Parents can be referred at any point in their early pregnancy, but access to the group work will need to be in the middle trrimester period.